tigertiger/Sweet-Butler/Progress-Record.md

 - Watch as much of that tutorial as I have time for after I feel like my project exists in some way...?

 Something like that...</em>

+* 4:23 - 4:30pm - Oh, also updated KanBan board.
+Realized I need to figure out if Firebase is an ok solution for authentication, since I'm planning to use Browser Router and in this week's projects trying to use firebase auth with browser router was a huge nightmare....